jahvon/flow/internal/mcp/resources/concepts-guide.md

 flow is a local-first, customizable CLI automation platform designed to streamline development and operations workflows.
 It helps developers organize, discover, and execute tasks across projects through a unified interface.

-More comprehensive details can be found in the [flow documentation](https://flowexec.io).
+More comprehensive details can be fetched from the [flow documentation](https://flowexec.io).

 ## Core Philosophy